strohne/volker/cran-comments.md

 0 errors | 0 warnings | 0 notes

+* This is the release of version 2.1.0
+* No reverse dependencies found.
+* Added missing package anchors to \link{} targets (noted in the CRAN Package Check Results)
+* Implemented a bunch of new analysis functions,
+  PDF and Word rendering.
+* We import 21 packages because our package is developed on top of established statistical procedures and reporting function.
+  Implementing the functions ourselves would decrease reproducebility and increase the risk of errors.
+* The introduction vignette is large because it includes plots.
+  This is a package for generating reports, the plots are included for documentation purposes.

+## R CMD check results

+0 errors | 0 warnings | 0 notes

 * This is the release of version 2.0.1
 * Removed the rendered skeleton.html from the markdown template folder (it sneaked into the last release, in consequence folders instead of single